 The Supplier also initially provided a 15,000,000kWh NHH energy consumption forecast, and hence paid NHH monthly charges of £15,000 ((15,000,000kWh x 1.2p/kWh)/12) for that BM Unit.
 In July the Supplier provided a revised forecast of 18,000,000kWh, implying a forecast annual charge increased to £216,000 (18,000,000kWh x 1.2p/kWh).
 The Supplier had already paid £45,000, so the remaining £171,000 was split into payments of £19,000 for the last nine months of the year.

-The right hand column shows the net monthly charges for the BM Unit.
+The right hand column shows the net monthly HH and NHH charges for the BM Unit.

-FDSC Forecast and Unmetered Supply Volume Forecast
+Monthly Charge – TDR

 The User shall not be required to submit forecasts of FDSC or Unmetered Supply Volume.
 The Company shall use the latest daily actual FDSC and Unmetered Supply Volume prior to the forecast as the basis of the forecast.

+As an example, at the start of the year the supplier has sites in just three of the charging bands, as shown below.
+The April invoice is calculated as the annual liability divided by 12.